A Few Ups and Downs - KION546

 ***GALE WARNING***

-… for the near coastal waters from Point Pinos to Point Piedras Blancas in effect until 3PM Tuesday.
+… for the near coastal waters from Point Pinos to Point Piedras Blancas extended until 3AM Wednesday.

 -Northwest winds 20 to 30 kt with gusts up to 40 kt and seas 8 to 10 feet at 12 seconds expected.